mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 ## Configuration

-Here is an example configuration of the schemarouter router:
+Here is an example configuration of the schemarouter:

 ```
 [Shard Router]